chloewolf/Ignition2015_week8/README.md

 1. Create a new rails app, and add bootstrap to it.
   2. Use https://github.com/twbs/bootstrap-sass to install
 2. Add a basic navbar with several menu items, and a hero unit on the homepage.
+  1. [Spotify's website](https://www.spotify.com/us/) is an example of a navbar with menu itmes and a hero unit built with bootstrap.
 3. Deploy your app to Heroku.

 ##### Optional